S. Rajaratnam School of International Studies: Overview

-The school's Master of Science degree programmes in Strategic Studies, International Relations, Asian Studies, and International Political Economy are distinguished by their focus on the Asia Pacific, the professional practice of international affairs, and the cultivation of academic depth.
-In 2010, a Double Masters Programme with Warwick University was also launched, with students required to spend the first year at Warwick and the second year at RSIS.
-A select Doctor of Philosophy programme caters to advanced students who are supervised by senior faculty members with matching interests.
+The school's Master of Science degree programmes are distinguished by their focus on the Indo-Pacific, the professional practice of international affairs, strategic analysis and the cultivation of academic depth.
+In 2010, a Double Masters Programme with Warwick University was launched, with students required to spend the first year at Warwick and the second year at RSIS.
+A select Doctor of Philosophy programme caters to advanced students who are supervised by the senior faculty members with matching interests.

 Research

 Research at RSIS covers a wide spectrum of security and strategic issues, organised into four interlinking areas: